 2 – Soil Problems

 Win the watering battle by feeding your peace lily when it tells you it needs a drink.
 Generally, you only need to water it once a week and when that time comes, the leaves will sag slightly.
-Not terribly wilted, but a slight sag on them and that’s when they need a drink.
-Just as they’re beginning to droop (see some other causes of drooping).

-3 – Water Issues
+3 – Water Quality Issues

 The main concern with tap water is calcium.
-Too much will cause leaf discoloration including yellowing, brown spots and in the worst case – blackening of the leaves.
+Too much will cause leaf discoloration including yellowing, brown spots, and, in the worst case, blackening of the leaves.

 If your peace lily’s leaves have brown spots, check the base of the plant pot drainage holes for white speckles.
 These are mineral deposits from harsh water chemicals.